 Saturday: Assist the man camp in the morning getting this years Hippo census done, followed by an afternoon monitoring drive focussing on our Wild-dogs and Cheetah.
 On return in the evening, we may head out to the local pub or have a typical South African braai (BBQ).

-Sunday: Either an outing will be planned or it will be a free day for volunteers to relax or head out on their own tour.
+Sunday: Either an outing can be arranged for you with a local tour company or you can hire a car for self drive tour or it will be a free day for volunteers to relax.

 In between activities, volunteers will receive a series of presentations on the work of Siyafunda, or how to approach dangerous game on foot, or possibly history lecture.
 This time will also be used to transfer all data collected onto the computers and compile the weekly research report, as well as helping out with vehicle checks and cleaning.